french christmas movies

 If you’re a beginner, you can benefit from “8 femmes” by trying to catch single words and shorter lines of dialogue.
 In general, the dialogue tends to be clear, even when shouted, although the speed changes frequently depending on who’s talking or what’s going on.

-Many of the songs in the movie contain grammar constructions that will be way over a beginner’s head, but there are a couple notable exceptions to watch out for.
+Many of the songs in the movie contain grammar constructions that will be way over a beginner’s head.

 Intermediate learners can use this movie to get comfortable with verbs that take être (to be) as the helping/auxiliary verb in the passé composé (compound past).